DannyNicholas/movie-recommendations-demo/aws/terraform/README.md

 ### Testing the Database

 The created PostgreSQL database is publically accessible, meaning it is possible to run database queries outside of AWS.
-The database can be accessed via the Database URL (or domain) returned by `terraform apply`.
+The database can be accessed via the database URL (or domain) returned by `terraform apply`.

 The database username and password credentials are stored within:
 ```